 Basic economy is the cheapest American Airlines fare for a reason.
 You can’t change, cancel, or get a refund on these ticket types.

-Carry-ons are free, and these flights will earn you AAdvantage miles, but you won’t be able to pick your seat unless you pay $9-$10 extra per flight (or have AAdvantage Elite Status).
-Families cannot be guaranteed seats together unless they are chosen during booking.
+Carry-ons are free, and these flights will earn you AAdvantage miles, but you won’t be able to pick your seat unless you pay anywhere from $9 up to $40+ extra per person, per flight (or have an AAdvantage Elite Status).
+Per government rules, American Airlines will seat children under 15 with an accompanying adult at no extra charge, as long as all passengers are booked under the same reservation and there are seats available.

 Earning AAdvantage Elite Status used to be really complicated. . . but starting in 2022, American Airlines made things easier.

 The name of the game is loyalty points, and you get a loyalty point for every AAdvantage mile you earn.
-And you have between March 1 and Feb.
+And you have between March 1 of the current year and Feb.
 28 of the next year to qualify.

 Here’s a look at each AAdvantage tier: